Meet the team

 With a background as a high school teacher in government and private schools in Queensland and in Canberra, Frances has worked in adolescent (and family) mental health, adult counselling and mental health and has been a counsellor, supervisor and trainer of counsellors with Lifeline.
 While in Canberra, she also taught counselling at Canberra Institute of Technology.

 Frances presented at the European Brief Therapy Association (EBTA) Conference in Dresden, Germany, in 2011 (with family psychiatrist from Sweden, Harry Korman) and at the Australian and New Zealand Solution-Focused Conference on the Gold Coast in 2014.
 She co-wrote a paper with Michael Durrant which was published in the peer-reviewed Journal of Solution-Focused Brief Therapy in 2014.
 She was a keynote speaker (and workshop presenter) at the International Conference on Brief Psychotherapies in Calicut, India, in 2017.

-At the Brief Therapy Institute of Sydney, Frances conducts professional training workshops and provides therapy to a range of adults and young people.
-She also provides supervision to a number of counselling and human services professionals, and a limited amount of intern psychologist supervision.
 She has a particular interest in how mindfulness fits with SFBT.

+At the Brief Therapy Institute of Sydney, Frances provides therapy to a range of adults and young people and provides supervision to counselling and human services professionals; however, she currently has limited availability.
+Email Frances HERE.

 Associates of the Brief Therapy Institute

-Ian Johnsen — Senior Associate and consultant
+Ian Johnsen — Senior Associate

+We endorse Ian as a Solution-Focused practitioner both face-to-face and online.
 Based in Wollongong, Ian is a psychologist with many years experience as a Solution-Focused therapist, trainer and consultant.
 Ian has a background in working with challenging adolescents (on the streets as well as in the counselling room) and has consulted to a number of adolescent out-of-home care programs.
 He is passionate about working for individuals and communities in a manner that promotes dignity and acknowledges human agency.
 For over 30 years, Ian has worked for people who have been socially marginalised and with families and youth facing adversity and seen as ‘at risk’ by child protection.

 As well as his commitment to Solution-Focused work, Ian is a proponent of "Response-based Practice" — an approach that elevates the responses shown by people who are subject to violence and abuse.
 He is an Associate of Sightlines, the Professional Services division of Domestic Violence Service Management — an organisation which provides support for people experiencing Domestic and Family Violence and homelessness.